Björk and The Brodsky Quartet at the Union Chapel

 In December 1999, Icelandic avant-pop singer Björk and acclaimed British string ensemble the Brodsky Quartet gave two intimate, stand-alone concerts at London’s historic Union Chapel.
-Björk sang a collection of songs from her first three studio albums, Debut, Post, and Homogenic, all newly arranged for string quartet by the Brodsky, plus covers of songs by Elvis Costello and Petula Clark, among others.
+Björk sang a collection of songs from her first three studio albums, Debut, Post, and Homogenic, all newly arranged for string quartet by the Brodsky, plus covers of songs by Elvis Costello and Dionne Warwick, among others.
 The two concerts, held on 9 and 11 December 1999, were critically praised by the London press but have never received an official release outside of a small selection of performances found on Björk’s 2002 box set, Family Tree.

 Background and early collaborations

 The Brodsky Quartet is a classical string quartet formed in 1972 by siblings Michael and Jacqueline Thomas and their friends Ian Belton and Alexander Robertson.
 Paul Cassidy replaced Robertson in 1982.
 They rose to prominence in the pop/alternative world in 1993 when they collaborated with celebrated British rocker Elvis Costello on his 14th studio album, The Juliet Letters.
 It is through this album that Björk, who found success as a solo artist in 1993 after years fronting bands in Iceland, discovered the Brodsky.

 Björk first approached the Brodsky Quartet in 1995, eager for them to rearrange one of her songs.
 The string quartet chose “Hyperballad” from Björk’s newest album at the time, Post.
 The remix was first released as a b-side on the singer’s 1995 single, “It's Oh So Quiet”, before being featured on Björk’s 1996 remix album, Telegram.
 The Brodsky’s version of “Hyperballad” was later included in the quartet’s 1999 compilation, Best of Brodsky Quartet.

-The following year, the Brodsky served as opening and supporting act on select UK dates of Björk’s Post Tour, the singer’s two year concert series in support of her second studio album.
+The following year, the Brodsky served as opening and supporting act on select UK dates of Björk’s Post tour, the singer’s two year concert series in support of her second studio album.
 The Brodsky later accompanied Björk to Norway in 1997 when the Icelandic singer became the first pop star to receive the Nordic Council Music Prize.
 They performed the Brodsky’s rendition of “Hyperballad”, which Björk sang in her native Icelandic.